horncologne/horncologne.github.io/_posts/linklist/2015-08-02-why-the-beatles-are-letting-down-a-generation.markdown

 ---
 layout: post
-title: Why the Beatles \[And the KLF\] Are Letting Down a Generation
+title: Why the Beatles [and the KLF] Are Letting Down a Generation
 modified:
 categories: linklist
 excerpt: "Martin Bryant shows me why I don't hum any Beatles tunes anymore."